Cartan subalgebras of tensor products of free quantum group factors with arbitrary factors: Introduction

 This paper organizes as follows.
 In Section \ref{Preliminaries}, we recall fundamental facts for our paper, such as Tomita--Takesaki theory, free quantum groups, bi-exactness, weak amenability, and Popa's intertwining techniques.

 In Section \ref{Weakly compact actions}, we study a generalization of the relative weakly compact action on the continuous core, by constructing appropriate approximation maps on the core.
-The main tools for this construction are: operator valued weights; central weak amenability; and weak containment with amenability of $\R$.
-To use amenability in this context, we give some observations in Section \ref{Appendix} and particularly prove the existence of some approximation maps (Lemma \ref{key lemma for approximation1}).
+The main tools for this construction are: operator valued weights; central weak amenability; and weak containment, together with the amenability of $\R$.
+This is the most technical part of this paper.